Confirmation

 - Attend class weekly and complete make-up work for any classes missed.

 - Complete the candidate interview process with Fr.
-Cibelli
+James

 - Write a letter to Bishop Parker, who will be confirming you.